Harry Reems: Trial and later years as an actor

 Reems' appearance in Deep Throat led to his arrest by FBI agents in New York City in July 1974 and his indictment in Memphis, Tennessee, in June 1975 on federal charges of conspiracy to distribute obscenity across state lines.
 Reems called it forum shopping.
 He was convicted in April 1976 with 11 other individuals and four corporations.

 Reems' conviction was overturned on appeal in April 1977, as his activities in making the film took place before a U.S. Supreme Court ruling on obscenity in 1973 (Miller v.
 California), and Reems was granted a new trial.
 The charges against Reems were dropped in August.
-The defense argued he was the first American actor to ever be prosecuted by the federal government merely for appearing in a film, and he received considerable support from established Hollywood and New York celebrities during his trial, including Jack Nicholson, Warren Beatty, Shirley MacLaine, Richard Dreyfuss, Colleen Dewhurst, Rod McKuen, Ben Gazzara, Mike Nichols, Julie Newmar, Dick Cavett, George Plimpton and Stephen Sondheim.
+The defense argued he was the first American actor to ever be prosecuted by the federal government merely for appearing in a film, and he received considerable support from established Hollywood and New York celebrities during his trial, including Jack Nicholson, Warren Beatty, Shirley MacLaine, Richard Dreyfuss, Colleen Dewhurst, Rod McKuen, Ben Gazzara, Mike Nichols, Julie Newmar, Dick Cavett, George Plimpton, and Stephen Sondheim.
 Nicholson, Beatty, and Louise Fletcher were reportedly ready to testify on his behalf at his trial.
 Reems' successful appeal was handled by Alan Dershowitz.
-His autobiography Here Comes Harry Reems was published in 1975, in which he reported extensively on his first experience as an actor in adult movies.
+His autobiography, Here Comes Harry Reems, was published in 1975.

 Reems was cast in the 1978 musical film Grease as Coach Calhoun, but, out of fear that his notoriety would jeopardize the film's box office in the Southern United States, he was replaced by Sid Caesar.

 Reems returned to the stage in the plays The Office Murders (1979) and What the Butler Saw (1981).